 Path: call the file whatever suits your needs. (ex. google-shopping.xml)

 We need to override two (2) template files to make Google Shopping work.
 One for the header and one for the footer.
 Comment out on: https://www.drupal.org/node/2764979 so we wouldn't have to do this.

-Create two theme template files in your themes "templates" folder called:
+We need to create two theme template files in your themes "templates" folder.

 Edit Theme Header Template File